-How to Overcome Anxiety as a Student?
+How to Overcome Anxiety as a Student: 12 Techniques That Actually Help

 In today’s fast-paced and highly competitive world, students often experience anxiety due to the numerous challenges they face in their academic lives.
 With increasing pressure to perform well in school, engage in extracurricular activities, and maintain a healthy social life, many students find it difficult to cope with the stress and anxiety accompanying these expectations.
 This article aims to provide students, educators, and parents with valuable information on understanding anxiety and practical strategies for overcoming it.